 Our mission at Tourism Prince Rupert is to successfully market Prince Rupert externally to strengthen economic viability for our members and the community.
 We have been working closely with our partners at Northern BC Tourism and Destination BC in order to provide support and develop a comprehensive recovery strategy to help mitigate the longterm effects this pandemic will have on our local and regional tourism sector.

 We are doing a number of things to response during the height of the crisis, as well.
 In addition to launching this website to provide information, resources, and greater transparency, we have also started a new COVID-19 industry email newsletter to provide up-to-date support & resources related to the tourism sector.
 We will continue to provide updates & links to relevant resources as they are announced by way of this newsletter.
 We are also advocating both provincially and federally for a tourism-specific relief package, in partnership with Northern BC Tourism and Destination BC.
-Finally, we have developed a marketing support campaign for the summer of 2020, to provide additional marketing dollars to local small businesses & entice visitors back to our community, with the introduction of Phase 3 of BC’s Restart Plan.
+Finally, we executed a marketing support campaign during the summer of 2020 to provide additional marketing dollars to local small businesses & entice visitors back to our community, with the introduction of Phase 3 of BC’s Restart Plan.

 Tourism Prince Rupert is also a member of the Prince Rupert Small Business Recovery Task Force, in partnership with the Prince Rupert & District Chamber of Commerce and the City of Prince Rupert’s Economic Development Department.
 Read more about our work at the link below.